 Non-surgical treatments could include applying ice to reduce swelling; taking medication to reduce inflammation and discomfort; completing appropriate stretching exercises; undertaking physical the, and using equipment such as heel pads or lifts.
 Shoes may need to be modified, and orthotics may be necessary to control how the foot moves.

-Dr. Auger has treated many patients with Haglund’s Deformity in Salt Lake City, West Jordan, and Sandy, Utah.
-If you want a compassionate and experienced foot doctor to help when you think you have this condition, call Dr. Auger today to schedule your appointment.
+Dr. Auger has treated many patients with Haglund’s Deformity in Salt Lake City.
+We have three convenient office locations in West Jordan, Millcreek, and Sandy.
+If you want a compassionate and experienced foot doctor to help when you think you have this condition, call Dr. Auger today at (801) 619-2170 to schedule your same-day appointment.